-Company A, 4th Battalion, 68th Armor at JRTC
+A Company, 4th Battalion, 68th Armor at the Joint Readiness Training Center (JRTC)

-In June 2019 at Joint Readiness Training Center (JRTC), Fort Polk, LA, 82nd Airborne Division's MPF Company brought three platoons of Marine Corps LAVs equipped with MILES simulating a 105mm auto-loading cannon and 30 tons of armor.
-The company supported 1st Brigade Combat Team in the airborne joint forcible entry, followed by defensive and finally offensive operations against a near-peer mechanized enemy.
+In June 2019 at JRTC at Fort Polk, LA, the 82nd Airborne Division's MPF Company brought three platoons of Marine Corps LAVs equipped with MILES simulating a 105mm auto-loading cannon and 30 tons of armor.
+The company supported the 1st Brigade Combat Team in the airborne joint forcible entry, followed by defensive and finally offensive operations against a near-peer mechanized enemy.
 The initial plan was to task each of the three platoons to a habitual parent infantry battalion, with one platoon being air-dropped and the other two arriving by air-land.
 Immediately upon air drop, a platoon of MPF vehicles were made available to the brigade commander to support the infantry battalions as they expanded their control over the airhead.
+After encountering minimal resistance, the platoon was attached to the 2nd Battalion, 501st PIR and assisted in repelling multiple mechanized infantry counterattacks over three days until it was finally destroyed by enemy armor.